Raku/doc/README.md

 These are the prerequisites you need to install to generate documentation.

-* perl 5.20 or later
+* perl 5.20 or later.
 * node 10 or later.
 * graphviz.
 * [Documentable](https://github.com/Raku/Documentable).

-Please follow these instructions (in Ubuntu) to install them
+Please follow these instructions (in Ubuntu) to install them:

     sudo apt install perl graphviz # perl not installed by default in 18.04 curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -